ubccr/akrr/docker/gamess/README.md

 This directory has all the files needed to create a Docker image for the Gamess Appkernel.
 The binary is not on the repository, that must be set up once you clone the repo.
-If you want to create the Dockerfile, you need to get the binary.
+If you want to create the Docker yourself, you need to get the binary.
+See setup of this Docker directory at bottom of Readme

 ## Guide to getting the Gamess binary set up from UB-HPC resource: